Our community guidelines

 Remember that everyone is different.
 What feels manageable for you might be really hard for someone else.

-Tell Alex_CAF_mod at Contact a Family if anything makes you feel uncomfortable or worried.
-It’s best to do this privately rather than posting publically.
+Tell Alex_Contact if anything makes you feel uncomfortable or worried.
+It’s best to do this privately rather than posting publicly.
 You can report a post by clicking on 'flag' and selecting 'report'.

 Have a look at the topic guidelines before posting so you know what’s ok to post there.